Role Opening batsman/Right-handed, Slow left-arm orthodox Bowler

 He has played for many clubs so far.
 He started with Rajasthan Royals and then went on to play for Delhi Daredevils, Pune Warriors India, Sunrisers Hyderabad, Mumbai Indians and currently plays for Gujarat Lions in the Indian Premier League.
 He participates in many leagues around the world and is a part of teams like Melbourne Renegades, Auckland Aces, Yorkshire county, Victorian Bushrangers, and Surrey.

 Finch has captained the Australian T20 side for a short span of time.
-He replaced Bailey as the captain in 2014 but was eventually replaced by Steve Smith who was declared the unified captain of Australian cricket.
+He replaced George Bailey as the captain in 2014 but was eventually replaced by Steve Smith who was declared the captain of Australian cricket for all formats.

 Finch holds the record for the highest individual score of 156 in a T20 game.
 He is the first man to score 150 in a T20 international game.
 He is the quickest Australian and the second quickest player in the world to reach 1000 runs in T20 international cricket, reaching there in just 29 innings.
 He was also the first player to score 1000 runs in the Big Bash Tournament.